Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 6. Train to Handle Steep Descents

-Your knees, quadriceps, and ankles work hardest during descents, yet most focus is put on ascending.
-Long downhill walks on rocky terrain are especially difficult.
-Training for descents helps prevent injuries, improves control, and strengthens your legs.
+Your knees, quadriceps, and ankles work hard during descents, yet many trekkers focus mainly on uphill training.
+Long downhill walks on rocky terrain can be especially demanding.
+Training for descents helps improve control, build leg strength, and reduce the risk of injury.

 To prepare: